theodi/open-data-licensing/guides/reusers-guide.md

 Some licenses may require you to display or preserve copyright notices that are provided by data publishers.
 For example you may need to retain notices when re-distributing data.

-A copyright notice is defined using the `copyrightNotice` property, and will typically be a short phrase, e.g. _© Crown copyright 2013_, or _Copyright © 2013, Example Ltd_
+A basic copyright notice is defined using the `copyrightHolder` and `copyrightYear` properties.
 You should also consider displaying any copyright notices found in a rights statement.
 A simple approach is to include the notice alongside your attribution text and link, e.g.:

-    <span>Uses data from <a href="http://example.org/attribution-link">Example Ltd</a>. © Crown copyright 2013 Example, Ltd.</span>
+    <span>Uses data from <a href="http://example.org/attribution-link">Example Ltd</a>. © Copyright 2013 Example, Ltd.</span>

 If the data publisher has included a `copyrightStatement` link, but has not included any notice text, then you can build a link as follows: